Admission to the Bachelor in Science in Nursing program is granted on a selective basis.

 Acceptance into Columbia College does not guarantee acceptance into the nursing sequence courses.
 Students must apply to the BSN program, and admission is on a selective basis.

-A candidate for the nursing program must possess essential abilities in order to provide safe and effective patient care.
+- Possess the necessary functional abilities to provide safe and effective patient care:

 You must be able to maintain effective, therapeutic relationships with patients, families, students, faculty and other professionals at all times.
 You must possess the emotional health required for full utilization of your intellectual abilities.
 You must exercise good judgment.
 You must ensure prompt completion of all responsibilities involved in the care of patients and families.